DeviesDevelopment/blog/content/posts/2022-10-19_learnings-from-pragmatic-programmer-1.md

 There is really only one defense against the consequences of broken windows, and that is to fix the broken windows as soon as they are identified, or at least board them up!

-# The requirements myth
+# The Requirements Mrth

 I (Simon) used to be annoyed that clients or project owners didn't specify exactly what they wanted in the user stories.
 Did they not understand how much of our time they were wasting when we had to ask them to clarify everything?

 As a pragmatic programmer you understand that no one knows exactly what they want and it's part of your job to help them understand it.
 By discussing the underlying problem and all the edge cases you will probably come up with something better than your client or you would come up with on your own.
 This is why we work iteratively.
 We explore the problem space and every iteration we come a bit closer to a good (enough!) solution.
 Use mockups and prototypes to verify that you are solving the right problem.
 And when you're on the right track, always think ETC because the requirements may change sooner than you think.

-# Good-enough software
+# Good-enough Software

 There is no such thing as perfect and bug-free code.
 While this fact is obvious to most of us, it is not uncommon for developers to attempt to make near perfect code by spending a large amount of time to design, test, and refine, only to then be told to release it as is to their dismay.
 In order for this fact to not bring the motivation down during development we developers should discipline ourselves to write software that's _good enough_ - good enough for the users, for future maintainers of the code, and for our own peace of mind.